City Council Campaign

 Pamela out-fundraised her opponent and defied statewide trends to win the race, becoming the first Latina and youngest Councilwoman in San Jose City Council history.

-Our strategic, research-driven messaging turned potential weaknesses into decisive strengths, proving the power of narrative consistency and audience-driven messaging in driving electoral success.
+Our strategic, research-driven messaging turned potential weaknesses into decisive strengths, proving the power of narrative consistency and voter-driven messaging in delivering electoral success.